Louisiana FORTIFIED Roof Guide: Grant vs Insurance Discount vs Tax Credit

 This is one of the most important parts of the decision process because homeowners naturally ask whether they can stack every available benefit together.
 In practice, the answer is more limited than many people expect.

-- the LHFP grant and the Louisiana FORTIFIED roof tax credit should not be treated as stackable for the same qualifying benefit path;
+- homeowners should not assume the LHFP grant and the Louisiana FORTIFIED roof tax credit can be stacked for the same roof expense;

 - the insurance discount is a separate insurance outcome, not the same category as direct project funding;